TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

    All methods that starts with an underline (_) are internal methods.
    These methods can be called from "outside" *(public)* in a technical view, but they should not called inside an extension - even though it is attractive to do that.
-In FLOW3 the "observation" of the objects is solced in an other way and it is not applicable to enhance a parent class of the framework.
+In FLOW3 the "observation" of the objects is solved in an other way and it is not applicable to enhance a parent class of the framework.
 The declaration ``extends
    \TYPO3\CMS\Extbase\DomainObject\AbstractEntity`` can simply be removed when